 Gain an experiential track record for our organization, staff, and volunteers that will also allow for the testing and refinement of program concepts.

-The CCL Makerspace-on-Wheels (MOW) is designed for pre-K through 8th graders and can accommodate groups up to 30 participants or more depending on the type of program.
+Our STEAM + Creativity program is designed for pre-K through 8th graders and can accommodate groups with up to 32 participants or more depending on the type of program.
 Workshops and programs are available to a variety of audiences, including schools, after-school programs, libraries, hospitals, festivals, summer camps, community centers, and faith-based organizations.

 The organization's educational programming utilizes an overarching child development learning platform based on experiential learning theory (ELT), which learning theorist David Kolb described as "the process for whereby knowledge is created through the transformation of experience".